-Much like OSU’s policy in the 1950s, would ban certain “controversial beliefs and policies” from being adopted by state universities, including equity and inclusion training, affinity groups, affirmative action, Chinese courses (today’s German), collective bargaining and strikes.
+Much like OSU’s policy in the 1950s, SB 83 would ban certain “controversial beliefs and policies” from being adopted by state universities, including equity and inclusion training, affinity groups, affirmative action, Chinese courses (today’s German), collective bargaining and strikes.
 The bill would also require specific American history courses be taken by every student, and would introduce what would be, in effect, ideological screenings for tenure and state funding, punishing those who display “liberal bias.”

-“There is a structural preponderance of one line of thought in our universities today,” Sen. Jerry Cirino, one of SB117’s sponsors, in a Senate Workforce and Higher Education Committee meeting.
+“There is a structural preponderance of one line of thought in our universities today,” Sen. Jerry Cirino, one of SB117’s sponsors, said in a Senate Workforce and Higher Education Committee meeting.
 “With the passage of this legislation, we are giving students and their parents’ options within the market to choose an education that is best suited for them.”
 Cirino’s timid characterization of the legislation – noticeably reserved and almost meaningless in its abstraction – is not shared by his colleagues across the country.

-Liberty University’s communication director, Ryan Helfenbein, was recently about the conservative attacks on schools.
+Liberty University’s communication director, Ryan Helfenbein, was recently interviewed about the conservative attacks on schools.
 “Education really is evangelism.
 If you don’t control education, you cannot control the future. … Hitler knew that.
 We have to get that back for conservative values,” he said.

-In that same week, the Indiana chapter of Moms for Liberty in its newsletter: “He alone, who owns the youth, gains the future.”
+In that same week, the Indiana chapter of Moms for Liberty quoted Hitler in its newsletter: “He alone, who owns the youth, gains the future.”
 Ohio’s legislature, while withholding Hitler quotes, has echoed these same notions, hidden behind obscure proclamations of freedom and liberty, and attempted to pose as the heirs of the founding fathers.

-OSU’s Board of Trustees released a in support of SB 117, but opposed most aspects of SB 83, specifically the banning of controversial topics, screening of faculty seeking tenure, the inherent expansion of administrative bureaucracy and the unavoidable lawsuits that would unfold due to the bill’s vague language.
+OSU’s Board of Trustees released a statement in support of SB 117, but opposed most aspects of SB 83, specifically the banning of controversial topics, screening of faculty seeking tenure, the inherent expansion of administrative bureaucracy and the unavoidable lawsuits that would unfold due to the bill’s vague language.
 “The trustees of Ohio State welcome a fulsome dialogue … rather than … an unusually expedited legislative process,” trustees said.